pbgl/Dashboard-Prototype/README.rst

 This Dashboard was developed by Anza Ghaffar and Norman Warthmann, © 2020 `Plant Breeding and Genetics Laboratory of the FAO/IAEA Joint Division <http://www-naweb.iaea.org/nafa/pbg/index.html>`_.
 If you find this DashBoard useful and want to use in in your own research, please get in touch by emailing n.warthmann@iaea.org.
-We are happy to provide a annotated vcf/bcf for testing.
+We are happy to provide an annotated vcf/bcf for testing.